-Phase 1 Pediatric Orthodontics Can Greatly Benefit Young Smiles
+Phase 1 Pediatric Orthodontics in Bethel Park Can Greatly Benefit Young Smiles

 When most people think of orthodontic braces, they picture someone who is a preteen or teenager sporting brackets and wires on their teeth.
 However, Dr. Gary Cartwright sometimes suggests braces for children even younger!
 Phase 1 (also known as early interceptive treatment) is a limited orthodontic approach that involves the use of growth appliances, expanders, or partial braces before the patient’s adult teeth have fully erupted.
 This care will typically happen when your child is between the ages of seven and eleven and tends to last 11-14 months long.

 Here are answers to some of the questions you may have if your child has been recommended to wear braces at a young age.